BukGet/api/docs/help.md

 **required_dependencies**

   * *Type*: Nested List of Unicode Strings
-  * *Description*: A list of the required plugin dependencies needed to make this plugin work.
+  * *Description*: A list of the required plugin dependencies needed to make your plugin work.
 Typically this should be a simple list of plugin names that are needed to make the plugin work.
 There is one addition however; if you need to specify one plugin OR another, then set them within their own list.
-For example: If you need Permissions or GroupManager, then instead of listing them both at the base list, then nest them as their own list.
-In this example:  `[["Permissions","GroupManager"], "Help"]` would mean that we need Help and either Permissions or GroupManager.
+For example: If you need Permissions or GroupManager, then instead of listing them both at the base list, nest them as their own list.
+In this example:  `[["Permissions","GroupManager"], "Help"]` we need Help and either Permissions or GroupManager.

 **optional_dependencies**